Moonsong-Labs/xcm-tools/README.md

 - `--revert-code` or `--revert`, boolean specifying whether we want register the revert code in the evm
 - `--account-priv-key` or `-a`, which specifies the account that will submit the proposal
 - `--send-preimage-hash` or `-h`, boolean specifying whether we want to send the preimage hash
-- `--send-proposal-as` or `-s`, optional, but if providede needs to be "democracy" or "council-external" specifying whether we want to send the proposal through regular democracy or as an external proposal that will be voted by the council
+- `--send-proposal-as` or `-s`, optional, but if provided needs to be "democracy", "council-external", or "v2" specifying whether we want to send the proposal through regular democracy, as an external proposal that will be voted by the council, or through OpenGovV2
 - `--collective-threshold` or `-c`, Optional, number specifying the number of council votes that need to aprove the proposal.
 If not provided defautls to 1.
 - `--at-block`, Optional, number specifying the block number at which the call should get executed.